staticLulu/my-portfolio/README.md

 ### 4. Start the development server:
     npm run dev

-## Usage
-Once the development server is running, open your browser and go to `http://localhost:3000` to view your portfolio.

 ## Contact
 For any inquiries or feedback, feel free to reach out to me at [dangmakara01@gmail.com](https://mail.google.com/mail/?view=cm&fs=1&to=dangmakara01@gmail.com).